The Emancipation of Mimi: Commercial performance

-The Emancipation of Mimi became Carey's highest-selling album in the US since Daydream (1995).
-In its first week of release, it debuted at number one on the Billboard 200 (ousting 50 Cent's The Massacre from the top position) with 404,000 copies sold, the highest first-week sales in Carey's career, until E=MC² opened with 463,000 in 2008.
-On its second week on the chart, the album moved a spot down to number two and moved a further 226,000 units.
-It became her fifth number-one album in the country and her third album to debut at the top.
-The album returned to number one in its eighth week after selling 172,000 copies.
-It remained in the top ten for many months before dropping to number eleven on September 28, 2005.
-It returned to the top five after the release of the Ultra Platinum Edition, which helped the album rebound to number four, with sales of 185,000 units.
-The Emancipation of Mimi was the best-selling album in the US in 2005, with nearly five million units sold.
-By the last full week of the year, the album outsold The Massacre, which had been released more than six weeks earlier.
-It was the first album by a solo female artist to become the year's best-selling album since Alanis Morissette's Jagged Little Pill in 1996.
-It reached the six million sales mark in the US in October 2013, and in September 2022, the album was certified seven-times platinum by the Recording Industry Association of America.
-In January 2025, The Emancipation of Mimi was ranked by Billboard as the 45th highest-performing album of the 21st century so-far on the Billboard 200, based on weekly chart performance.
+In the US, The Emancipation of Mimi opened atop the Billboard 200, selling 404,000 copies in its first week and replacing 50 Cent's The Massacre from the top spot.
+Its first-week sales were the highest of Carey's career, until her next album, E=MC² (2008), opened with 463,000.
+In its second week, the album fell to number two, selling 226,000 units.
+The album returned to number one in its eighth week, selling 172,000 copies.
+It stayed in the top ten for months before dropping to number eleven on September 28, 2005.
+The release of the Ultra Platinum Edition helped the album return to number four, with 185,000 units sold.
+In the US, The Emancipation of Mimi sold 4.97 million by the end of the year, making it the best-selling album of 2005.
+It marked the first time since singer-songwriter Alanis Morissette's Jagged Little Pill (1996) that a solo female artist's album was the year's bestseller.
+The album was certified seven-times platinum by the Recording Industry Association of America in 2022.